The Benefits of Teaching Chess to Children

 Parents have told me after tournaments that they have never seen their child sit still for that long.
 Students have told me it feels like their mind empties completely when they play - like they’re meditating.
 I can’t stress enough how proud I feel as I see students, some with ADHD, slow down, mature, and think before they act.
 I’ve seen many positive transformations through the years that make me smile to think about.

-Benefits of Chess
+The Benefits of Chess for Kids

 I personally pushed to include chess in our school’s curriculum because I deeply believe that it directly contributes to academic performance and social and emotional growth.
 If you want to see chess offered in your own local schools, feel free to hand your local teachers and administration the following list of skills that chess teaches children: